 Sardines are one of the best foods sources of vitamin D. One small tin can of sardines will provide you with approximately 70% of your daily needs.
 These tiny canned fish are also a great source for vitamin B12, omega-3 fatty acids, protein, and selenium.

 Catfish: Again, another fish that makes a habit of feeding on plankton, catfish are constantly taking in minuscule sea life that create vitamin D from sunlight.

 Eat 3 ounces of tuna daily for 50% of your vitamin D needs.
 Fresh, wild-caught tuna is the most nutritious.
 Remember, eating oily fish can also lubricate the body with “good fats” that provide health benefits like better memory and brain function.

 8. Cod Liver Oil

 If you can stomach the strong aroma, this oil is super-rich in vitamin D. This golden oil, is also rich in omega-3 fatty acids.
 Incorporating this oil into your diet will help promote healthy and strong bones.
-Because of its high Vitamin D content, cod liver oil has also been shown to prevent osteoporosis in adults, improve brain function, and optimize nervous system function.
+Because of its high Vitamin D content, cod liver oil has also been shown to fight osteoporosis in adults, improve brain function, and optimize nervous system function.

 Eggs are another food that contains vitamin D in small amounts.
 Eating one egg daily will provide you with approximately 10% of your daily needs.
 I personally recommend eating free-range eggs from a local farm, if possible.

-Okay, we know it’s not a food, but daily “doses” of sunshine can seriously increase your vitamin D intake.
+Okay, we know it’s not a food, but daily exposure to sunshine can seriously increase your vitamin D intake.
 In fact, this vitamin has actually been referred to as the sunshine vitamin.
 Light hitting the skin from the sun’s rays stimulates the production of this vitamin and hormone.
 This is great news for those of us that can take a sun-bath daily.
 But, for those of us in colder, cloudier climates, we can up our intake from the foods we eat.
 This could explain why Native Inuit people in Alaska ate so much fish!

 7 Health Benefits of Vitamin D